-A: It is an independent local government of substantially limited and highly specialized single purpose.
+Answer: It is an independent local government of substantially limited and highly specialized single purpose.

 It is distinguished from, and is not, a general purpose local government (county or city).
 It does not have home rule power.
 It cannot regulate development.
 It is not a mere "financing" mechanism.
 It is not the "alter ego" of a developer.
 It is not a "quasi-development".
+It is not a "quasi-government".
 It is not a glorified homeowners' association.
 It is not an MSTU.
-It is not an MSTU.
+It is not an MSBU.
 It is not a dependent special district.

-Q: WHAT IS ITS SINGLE PURPOSE?
+WHAT IS ITS SINGLE PURPOSE?